sudoyashi/Joshis-Garage/_posts/2022-05-15-carbconversion.markdown

 | Low PSI ratings (Carburetor) | High PSI ratings (Fuel Injection) |
 | Easy install                 | Hard install, needs extra tools   |

-Other than the in-tank fuel pump, this is a low PSI application, so it seemed fine to use the rubber fuel line versus the stainless steel braided line.
-Just make sure that you secured all the fuel lines VERY well.
+Other than the in-tank fuel pump, this is a low PSI application, about 3-6PSI, so it would be OK to use the rubber fuel line versus the stainless steel braided line.
+Secure your fuel lines.

 Add a filter before the fuel pump, install the fuel pump, and fasten it to a bracket.
 Run the fuel lines and tighten all of your clamps.
+When you have the carburetors fitted to your engine, take your fuel in and route it where there will be the least amount of heat and add heat shielding where necessary.
+The reason for this is to minimize the chance of vapor lock in a deadhead setup.
+If you are running a return line, it further minimizes your risk of fire.

+### Fuel pressure regulator, bypass or deadhead

+I recommend bypass because return lines will allow full flow through the tank, ensuring fresh fuel all the time.
+Will add more information later...

 ### Engine bay: filter, gauge, and carburetors